smurfie/point-and-click/docs/manual.md

 8. Here you can manage [interactions](#interactions)

 #### Objects
-Here you can manage the objects of the inventory.
+Here you can manage the inventory objects.

 <kbd>![objects](./img/objects.png)</kbd>